cnpem-emi/asyn-failover/README.md

 Asyn driver that enables port redundancy, automatically switching between multiple ports defined by the user based on connection states.

+This driver was heavily based on work by [Dirk Zimoch](https://github.com/paulscherrerinstitute/StreamDevice/commits?author=dirk-zimoch) and all files that contain external contributions were marked as such.

 ## Installation

 ### Requirements